 \section{Introduction}

-Graph Neural Networks (GNNs) \citep{scarselli2008graph,gilmer2020message} have shown great success in learning tasks across many domains such as social networks, knowledge graphs, and chemistry \citep{zhou2020graph}.
-This empirical success has sparked a growing interest in understanding the theoretical capabilities of GNNs, leading to the characterization of their expressive power -- a measure of the model’s ability to discriminate non-isomorphic graphs.
-One fundamental insight into GNNs' expressivity is the relationship between these model classes and the Weisfeiler-Leman (WL) graph isomorphism tests.
-Previous research from \citet{xu2018powerful} and \citet{morris2019weisfeiler} established that message-passing GNNs (MPGNN) are at most as powerful as the 1-dimensional WL test (1-WL), highlighting a fundamental limitation in the expressivity of these model architectures.
-Since then, this relationship has been extended to a range of more expressive GNN variants, \citep{thiede2021autobahn, bouritsas2022improving, bodnar2021weisfeiler, paolino2024weisfeiler, zhang2021nested, bodnar2021wl, kong2022geodesic, bevilacqua2021equivariant, abboud2022shortest}, each one endowed with the corresponding WL test.
-While expressivity is a meaningful and active focus of GNN research, it offers limited insight into the fundamental issue of an architecture's ability to generalize to graphs outside of its training set.
+Graph Neural Networks (GNNs) \citep{scarselli2008graph,gilmer2020message} have achieved remarkable success across domains ranging from social networks and knowledge graphs to computational chemistry \citep{zhou2020graph}.
+This empirical progress has motivated an extensive theoretical effort to characterize their \emph{expressive power}, most commonly measured by the ability to distinguish non-isomorphic graphs \citep{morris2019weisfeiler,xu2018powerful,huang2021short}.
+A now-classical line of work establishes a tight correspondence between GNN architectures and the Weisfeiler--Leman (WL) hierarchy of graph isomorphism tests: message-passing GNNs (MPGNNs) are at most as expressive as the $1$-dimensional WL test ($1$-WL) \citep{xu2018powerful,JMLR:v24:22-0240}, and analogous correspondences have since been established for a broad spectrum of more expressive variants.
+Expressivity, however, speaks only to what a model \emph{can} represent on the training distribution; it is largely silent on the arguably more fundamental question of how well it \emph{generalizes} to unseen graphs \citep{vasileiou2025survey}.

-Recent efforts have begun to connect this characterization of expressivity to generalization theory. \citet{morris2023wl} provided the first direct connection between the GNN expressivity and the VC dimension by showing that the VC dimension is tightly related to the number of graphs that can be distinguished by 1-WL.
-For GNNs with piecewise activation functions and in settings where an upper bound on the graphs' order (number of vertices) is known, they proved that the VC dimension equals the maximum number of pairwise 1-WL-distinguishable graphs, while for graphs with bounded individual color complexity, they derived bounds of $\mathcal{O}(P \log(puP))$, where $P$ is the number of parameters, $u$ is the number of node colors, and $p$ is the number of pieces of the activation functions. \citet{dinverno2025vcgnn} extended these VC dimension analyses to GNNs with Pfaffian activation functions (such as tanh, sigmoid), providing bounds that also depend on the maximum number of node colors per graph.
-Further related work connecting expressivity and generalization is provided in~\cref{app:additional_RW}.
+A recent line of work has begun to bridge this gap by connecting expressivity to classical generalization theory. \citet{morris2023wl} established the first direct link between GNN expressivity and VC dimension, showing that for GNNs with piecewise-linear activations the VC dimension is controlled by the number of graphs distinguishable by $1$-WL, yielding bounds of the form $\mathcal{O}(P \log(puP))$, where $P$ is the number of parameters, $u$ the number of node colors, and $p$ the number of activation pieces. \citet{dinverno2025vcgnn} extended this analysis to Pfaffian activations such as $\tanh$ and \textit{sigmoid}, with bounds likewise governed by the maximum number of node colors per graph.
+Further related connections between expressivity and generalization are discussed in \Cref{app:additional_RW}.